Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.

 Symptoms vary greatly, but the first symptoms usually involve the area where the organisms entered the body.
 For example, sores may form in the genital area or mouth.
 There may be a discharge from the penis or the vagina, and urination may be painful.

 When STDs are not diagnosed and treated promptly, some organisms can spread through the bloodstream and infect internal organs, sometimes causing serious, even life-threatening problems.
-Such problems include heart and brain infections due to syphilis, AIDS due to HIV, and cervical cancer due to HPV.
+Such problems include

 In both sexes, some STDs can cause persistent swelling of the genital tissues or infection of the rectum (proctitis).